nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/frag.rst

 fragPELE parameters
 -------------------

-These are parameters to set up aquaPELE algorithm within a PELE simulation.
+These are parameters to set up a fragPELE simulation.

-List of aquaPELE parameters:
+List of fragPELE parameters:

     1. `frag_core <#frag-core>`__
     2. `chain_core <#chain-core>`__